jpfranca-br/printer/README.md

 1. **`id`**: A unique identifier for your message.
 It will appear in logs and callback responses.
 2. **`message`**: The plain text or base64-encoded message to print.
-3. **`callback`**: A URL where the service sends the result of the message processing.

-   - **Success**: Sent if the message is delivered successfully.
-   - **Failure**: Sent if the message times out or fails.
-   - If no `callback` is provided, the service processes the message without sending a response.
+3. **`callback`**: optional - URL where the service sends the result of the message processing.
+If key is not provided, the service processes the message without sending a response.
+4. **`cut`**: optional - cut paper after each message.
+Can be `true` or `false`.
+If key is not provided, does not cut the paper.

 ---